mma127/omg_rails/DESIGN.md

 ## Squad Upgrades
 1. `Squad` model has a `pop` attribute encompassing both the unit's pop and any squad upgrades with pop
 2. UI will update this pop value for the user's convenience during company construction, but the backend will recalculate the squad pop value before saving

+## Unlocks
+1. Unlock details may change across ruleset, so `Unlock` should be replicated per `Ruleset`.